 Special enrollment period

-If you have a significant life event, such as losing your coverage or moving to an area no longer covered by our insurance company, you may be eligible to change your Medicare Advantage plan.
+If you have a significant life event, such as lose your coverage or move into an area no longer covered by our insurance company, you may be eligible to change your Medicare Advantage plan.

 A doctor who has special training in treating a certain illness or part of the body.
 Your primary care provider (PCP) may suggest you see a specialist if you have a special health problem.
 For example, a cardiologist treats the heart and an oncologist treats cancer.